Qwoxa/Google-client-to-server-promises/README.md

 ## Example
-Calling `getRecords` method on a server-side with an argument *drivers*
+Calling the `getRecords` method on a server-side with the argument *drivers*
 ```javascript
 runGoogleScript(
     'getRecords',